 Section 2.
 Officers.
-The officers of the Authority shall be a Member who shall serve as Chairman; a Member who shall serve as Vice Chairman; a President; a Chief Executive Officer; an Executive Vice President and General Counsel; a Chief Operating Officer; an Executive Vice President, Finance and Treasurer/Chief Financial Officer; one or more Senior Vice Presidents; one or more Vice Presidents; a Controller; a Corporate Secretary and Assistant Corporate Secretaries and such other officers as may be designated by resolution of the Authority; and any officer may hold more than one of these offices.
+The officers of the Authority shall be a Member who shall serve as Chair; a Member who shall serve as Vice Chair; a Chief Executive Officer; a President; a General Counsel; a Chief Operating Officer; a Treasurer/Chief Financial Officer; one or more Vice Presidents; a Controller; a Corporate Secretary and Assistant Corporate Secretaries and such other officers as may be designated by resolution of the Authority; and any officer may hold more than one of these offices.

 Section 3.
-Chairman.
-The Chairman of the Authority (hereinafter referred to as "Chairman") shall be elected from among the Members of the Authority and shall hold office until his/her successor is elected and qualified.
-The Chairman shall have primary responsibility for overseeing the development, management and implementation of corporate strategy, policies and procedures that facilitate achievement of the Authority's mission.
-In keeping with this responsibility, the Chairman shall preside at all meetings of the Members of the Authority and shall have such other duties as the Members may direct.
-Nothing herein shall prevent the Chairman from concurrently serving as an officer of the Authority, in a position to which he is appointed by the Members.
+Chair.
+The Chair of the Authority (hereinafter referred to as "Chair") shall be elected from among the Members of the Authority and shall hold office until his/her successor is elected and qualified.
+The Chair shall have primary responsibility for overseeing the development, management and implementation of corporate strategy, policies and procedures that facilitate achievement of the Authority's mission.
+In keeping with this responsibility, the Chair shall preside at all meetings of the Members of the Authority and shall have such other duties as the Members may direct.
+Nothing herein shall prevent the Chair from concurrently serving as an officer of the Authority, in a position to which he is appointed by the Members.

 Section 4.
-Vice Chairman.
-The Vice Chairman of the Authority shall be elected from among the Members of the Authority at each annual meeting of the Authority, and shall hold office until his/her successor is elected and qualified.
-Upon written designation of the Chairman from time to time and for the period specified in any such designation, the Vice Chairman of the Authority shall serve as acting Chairman.
-In the absence of the Chairman from a meeting of the Members of the Authority the Vice Chairman shall preside thereat.
-The Vice Chairman shall have such other duties as the Members may direct.
+Vice Chair.
+The Vice Chair of the Authority shall be elected from among the Members of the Authority at each annual meeting of the Authority, and shall hold office until his/her successor is elected and qualified.
+Upon written designation of the Chair from time to time and for the period specified in any such designation, the Vice Chair of the Authority shall serve as acting Chair.
+In the absence of the Chair from a meeting of the Members of the Authority the Vice Chair shall preside thereat.
+The Vice Chair shall have such other duties as the Members may direct.